stevedonovan/Lake/doc/index.md

 fairly arbitrary (except that the sub-dependencies must fire first) so that they could be done in parallel.

+As a fun exercise, consider [Moonscript](?) as a way of generating makefiles

+    -- alternative.moon
+    task = target

+    task.codeGen nil, ->
+        print 'codeGen'

+    task.compile 'codeGen',->
+        print 'compile'

+    task.dataLoad 'codeGen',->
+        print 'dataLoad'

+    task.test 'compile dataLoad',->
+        print 'test'

+    default 'test'

+That looks even cleaner than the original Ruby example, due to the lightweight function syntax:

+    $ moonc alternative.moon
+    Built   ./alternative.moon
+    $ lake -f alternative.lua
+    codeGen
+    compile
+    codeGen
+    dataLoad
+    test
+    lake: 'build' took  0.00 sec
+    lake: up to date

+You can name the Moonscript file `lakefile.moon`, and then the output will be `lakefile.lua` and be accepted directly by Lake.

 ### How Lake is Configured

 The command Lake will load configuration files, if it can find them.
 It will first try load